-This sequence gives you a clear path from "what to know" to "how to practice" without jumping between sections.
+This sequence gives you a clear path from theoretical concepts to practical implementation without jumping between sections.

-Two years ago, ML engineering focused heavily on classical ML: decision trees, SVMs, feature engineering, A/B testing.
+Two years ago, ML engineering focused heavily on classical ML: decision trees, Support Vector Machines (SVMs), feature engineering, and A/B testing.
 These topics haven't disappeared entirely, but the center of gravity has shifted.

 Here's what happened: